3dlg-hcvc/Bioscan-ImgFilter/README.md

 The ResNet-18 CNN, pretrained on the ImageNet dataset was used for binary classification.
 ResNet-18 is less computationally intensive and faster to train compared to deeper versions, making it a suitable choice for binary classification tasks, which typically do not require extremely deep networks.

 ## i) Performance
-The model demonstrates robust performance, achieving high accuracy (approximately 95%) and F1 scores (approximately 90%) with correspondingly low losses for both the training and validation splits, indicating effective learning and reliable real-world performance.
+The model demonstrates robust performance, achieving high accuracy and F1 scores (approximately 90% each) with correspondingly low losses for both the training and validation splits, indicating effective learning and reliable real-world performance.

 ![Performance](./images/performance.png)